Air Fryer Salmon

 Find the printable recipe with measurements below.

-Fresh vs Frozen Salmon
+Fresh versus Frozen Salmon

 There’s always the debate between fresh and frozen salmon.
 Honestly, they’re both great options!

 - Fresh salmon: From my experience, I’ve found that salmon (and other types of seafood) are best bought from a local fishmonger.
 But I know not everyone has access to a local fish shop.
-If that’s the case with you, don’t fret, frozen salmon is also great!
+If that’s the case with you, don’t fret, frozen salmon is also great.